everx-labs/ton-labs-contracts/solidity/depool/README.md

 ### DePool Balance

 Normally the DePool receives sufficient funds for its operations from validation rewards.
-Specifically, it tops up its balance to `balanceThreshold` every time it receives rewards.
-This balance is completely separate from the staking pool and the funds on it are never staked.
+They go to DePool's own balance, which is completely separate from the staking pool and the funds on it are never staked.

 However, a situation where the DePool spends its funds on regular operations, but does not receive enough rewards (for example, fails to participate in the elections or loses them), is possible.